richmondu/FT900/Alexa/Amazon Alexa Client/README.md

 AVS SDK supports 3 major capabilities:

-      1. SpeechSynthesizer for dialog/speech/user-interaction directives
+      1. Dialogs - for dialog/speech/user-interaction directives (SpeechSynthesizer)
-      2. Alerts for timer directives
+      2. Alerts - for timer/alarm directives (Alerts)
-      3. AudioPlayer for content/music/play directives
+      3. Contents - for content/music directives (AudioPlayer)

-Currently, only SpeechSynthesizer audio data stream is hooked.
-To support AudioPlayer and AlertsTimer, more modifications will be necessary, including persistent connection, MPEG decoding, etc.
+Currently, only #1 is working on FT900 since I've only hooked into SpeechSynthesizer class.

+Right now, if you command FT900 to set an alert or play music, the alarm and music is played on RPI, not on FT900.

+To support #2 and #3 on FT900, need to hook into Alerts and AudioPlayer classes.
+Supporting Alerts and Contents should be done in 2 different communication channels.
+So that there will be 3 total channels.
+FT900 will have 3 ports opened with RPI.
+This is needed so that we can support foreground priorities in FT900 - where dialogs are prioritized over alerts and content.
+This is how it is done in AVS SDK based on the documentation.
+So FT900 should do the same.

+That means if a music is playing in FT900 and then some alerts arrive or user speaks in microphone, then music will be paused to give way for those 2.

 ### RPI Alexa AVS SDK modifications